Eight Speed Management Principles Endorsed To Improve Road Safety

 - We will monitor and manage speed environments to ensure they are safe and appropriate for their function and all users of the roading network.

-- We will implement speed management in accordance with legislative requirements and in line with best practice guidance.
+- We will implement speed management in a responsive manner, in accordance with legislative requirements and in line with best practice guidance.

 - We will create safe speed environments where there are high numbers of people, pedestrians, and cyclists focusing on schools and marae.